Experience in Life, Markets and Financial Firms Matters

 Cristina K. Adams

-Cristina Adams is a Relationship Manager with Fiduciary Wealth Partners.
+Cristina Adams is the Director of Operations and Technology at Fiduciary Wealth Partners.

 Before joining Fiduciary Wealth Partners, Cristina was a consultant at Envestnet Tamarac.
 At Envestnet, she was responsible for managing the implementation of Tamarac’s wealth management and consolidated investment reporting solutions for advisors and family offices.